raspberrypilearning/quick-start-guide/worksheet.md

 <iframe src="https://player.vimeo.com/video/91631396" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## First time you power on
+## The first time you power on
 1. Once you have plugged in the power cable to your Raspberry Pi it will boot and if you are using NOOBS a window will appear with a list of different operating systems that you can install.
-We recommend that you use Raspbian – tick the box next to Raspbian and click on **Install**.
+We recommend that you use Raspbian: tick the box next to Raspbian and click on **Install**.

   ![](images/noobs.png)

-1. Raspbian will then run through its installation process. *Note this can take a while.*
+1. Raspbian will then run through its installation process.
+Please note that this can take a while.
 1. When the install process has completed, the Raspberry Pi configuration menu (`raspi-config`) will load.
 Here you are able to set the time and date for your region and enable a Raspberry Pi camera board, or even create users.
 You can exit this menu by using **Tab** on your keyboard to move to **Finish**.
 1. If you downloaded Raspbian and imaged it using Etcher rather than using NOOBS, then you will boot directly to the desktop environment of Raspbian and will not need to wait.